-Dimension Criteria Level Exceeds Expectations- 4 Meets Expectations-3 Approaching Expectations-2 Falls Below Expectations-1 Attention to The presenter The presenter Little attempt was The presenter did not Audience (20%) engaged the audience and held their attention throughout with creative articulation, engaged the audience and held their attention most of the time by remaining on topic made to engage the audience. attempt to engage the audience. enthusiasm, and clearly focused presentation. and presenting facts with enthusiasm.
+Dimension Criteria Level Exceeds Expectations- 4 Meets Expectations-3 Approaching Expectations-2 Falls Below Expectations-1 Attention to Audience (20%) The presenter engaged the audience and held their attention throughout with creative articulation, enthusiasm, and clearly focused presentation.
+The presenter engaged the audience and held their attention most of the time by remaining on topic and presenting facts with enthusiasm.
+Little attempt was made to engage the audience.
+The presenter did not attempt to engage the audience.
 Clarity (20%) Development of thesis is clear through use of specific and appropriate examples; transitions are clear and create a succinct and even flow.
 The sequence of information is well-organized for the most part, but more clarity with transitions is needed.
 Content is loosely connected, transitions lack clarity.
 No apparent logical order of presentation, unclear focus.
 Presentation Length (15%) Presented within the allotted time.
 Remained close to the allotted time (i.e., within 30 seconds) Exceeding or falling short of allotted time by a significant margin (30-60 seconds) Greatly exceeding or falling short of allotted time (more than 60 seconds) Content (20%) Exceptional use of material that clearly relates to a focused thesis; creative use of supporting ideas.
 Information relates to a clear thesis; many relevant points, but they are somewhat unstructured.
 Thesis is clear, but supporting information is disconnected.
 Thesis is unclear and information appears randomly chosen.
 Written reflection (25%) An in-depth reflection is provided that thoroughly examines your presentation from a symbolic leadership perspective, including specific lessons you derived from the experience relating to dispositions and/or proficiencies associated with effective school leadership and/or the leader's role in change.
 A reflection is provided that examines your presentation and beliefs, noting some general lessons relating to dispositions and/or proficiencies associated with effective school leadership and/or the leader's role in school change.
 A reflection is provided that shows some effort at relating the presentation to an understanding of effective leadership.
 Reflection is superficial, mostly rehashing the presentation.